DataWraith/notelog/README.md

 # Add a note with a specific notes directory
 notelog -d ~/Notes add -t "Wellerman" There once was a ship

+# Opens an editor to capture a note
+notelog
 ```

 ### Model Context Protocol Server